Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
 It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data

 The app is a .NET Core 2.1 Console application.
-It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) Preview for .NET` to acquire a token.
+It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) for .NET` to acquire a token.

 ## Scenario